vultr/vultr-csi/README.md

   api-key: "VULTR_API_KEY"
 ```

-to create this `secret.yml` you must run the following
+To create this `secret.yml`, you must run the following

 ```sh
 $ kubectl create -f secret.yml